Community Building Grants

 - At least 30 kids must participate in the program.

 - Organizations with an enthusiastic and organized coordinator willing to collaborate with CLiF on planning, organizing, and communicating about your project.

-- Partners who can complete the initial stages of the grant and feedback by June 30, 2017.
+- Partners who can complete the grant and send final feedback by June 15, 2019.